Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - Parents/guardians who are supervising their children should abide by Scottish Government physical distancing guidance and stay at least 2m away from those out with their own household.
 Groups of parents from different households should not congregate before, during or after the activity.

-- All adults involved in coaching / actively engaging with children or vulnerable adults in an organised environment should have undertaken appropriate SGB safeguarding and, where available, Covid-19 training.
+- All adults involved in coaching / actively engaging with children or vulnerable adults in an organised environment should have undertaken appropriate SGB safeguarding and Covid-19 training.

 Health, Safety and Hygiene